-The contribution of this paper is to test the performance of a state-ofthe-art TLS runtime library using an Intel Xeon Phi.
+The contribution of this paper is to test the performance of a state-of-theart TLS runtime library using an Intel Xeon Phi.
 This coprocessor has a big number of parallel threads, therefore, it is interesting to measure its behavior with a shared-memory technique such as TLS, when data is permanently shared among threads.
+We believe that TLS is also a good problem to test such hardware architecture, because the Xeon Phi platform allows the different threads to follow different execution paths (contrary to GPUs), so the use of a Xeon Phi platform can be viewed as a natural environment for TLS.
 Our experimental results show that the benchmarks considered scale well when running them with a Xeon Phi coprocessor.
-However, our results also show that, due to the irregular nature of the target applications for TLS techniques, and the modest computing capabilities of each individual core when vectorized and SIMD instructions are not exploited, execution times are much higher than those gauged in conventional shared-memory systems.
+However, our results also confirm that, due to the irregular nature of the target applications for TLS techniques, and the modest computing capabilities of each individual core when vectorized and SIMD instructions are not fully exploited, execution times are much higher than those gauged in conventional shared-memory systems.
+This limit the usability of the current generation of Xeon Phi platform for irregular, not-easily-vectorized applications, although we expect that this situation will change with the new generation of the Xeon Phi platform, that will incorporate out-of-order, more powerful processors.

-$^1\,$ This issue can be addressed by the programmer, or by the use of specific compilers such as [4].
+&lt;sup>1 This issue can be addressed by the programmer, or by the use of specific compilers such as [4].

 The rest of this paper is structured as follows: Section 2 describes the main characteristics of the Xeon Phi coprocessor.
-Section 3 describes the softwarebased, TLS framework used to test the coprocessor.
+Section 3 describes the software-based, TLS framework used to test the coprocessor.
 Section 4 describes both the experimental environment and the benchmarks used.
 Section 5 shows some experimental results in terms of performance measured in a shared-memory system without coprocessor, and in a Xeon Phi coprocessor.
 Section 6 summarizes some works that helps to put into perspective our contribution.
 Finally, Sect.
 7 concludes this paper.